giovannicoppola/alfred-intend/README.md

 ### Needed

 - Alfred with Powerpack license
-- Complice account (use [this](https://complice.co/?r=4z020qsycl) link to get a bonus third week of free trial)
+- Intend account (use [this](https://complice.co/?r=4z020qsycl) link to get a bonus third week of free trial)
-- Complice API Token (available [here](https://complice.co/$USERNAME/auth_token) while you are logged in)
+- Intend API Token (available [here](https://complice.co/$USERNAME/auth_token) while you are logged in)

-1. Download the [most recent release](https://github.com/giovannicoppola/alfred-complice/releases/latest) of `alfred-complice` from Github and double-click to install
+1. Download the [most recent release](https://github.com/giovannicoppola/alfred-complice/releases/latest) of `alfred-intend` from Github and double-click to install
-2. Get your Complice Auth Token
+2. Get your Intend Auth Token
-	- in [Complice](https://complice.co/$USERNAME/auth_token), Select and copy to clipboard the auth token.
+	- in [Intend](https://complice.co/$USERNAME/auth_token), Select and copy to clipboard the auth token.
 	_Example_: if the string is `{"username":"johndoe","auth_token":"abcd1234"}`, copy `abcd1234` (without quotes)

-3. In Alfred, open the 'Configure Workflow' window in `alfred-complice` preferences
+3. In Alfred, open the 'Configure Workflow' window in `Alfred Intend` preferences

-	- set the `TOKEN` variable to the Complice Auth Token retrieved in Step 2
+	- set the `TOKEN` variable to the Intend Auth Token retrieved in Step 2
 	- _Optional:_ set the `POMOLENGTH` variable (predefined value: 25 min)
 	- _Optional:_ set the `TIMERLENGTH` variable (predefined value: 10 min)

-4. _Optional:_ Setup a hotkey to launch alfred-complice
+4. _Optional:_ Setup a hotkey to launch alfred-intend
-5. _Optional:_ Change the keyword to launch alfred-complice
+5. _Optional:_ Change the keyword to launch alfred-intend
 	- keyword currently set to `!c`